danirssx/Step-Form/README.md

-# Wordle Game
+# Step-Form

-This project is in building process built from scratch using React and Tailwind CSS.
-It is a Wordle game in Spanish.
+This is a user form with four steps.
+This project is built with React, Vite, and Tailwind CSS for practice purposes.